jfdreis/Crypto_challenges/set_1_basics/README.md

 How?
 Devise some method for "scoring" a piece of English plaintext.
 Character frequency is a good metric.
 Evaluate each output and choose the one with the best score.

 *I did not use character frequency.
 I may try that latter on*

+#Detect single-character XOR

+One of the 60-character strings in this file [this file](https://cryptopals.com/static/challenge-data/4.txt) has been encrypted by single-character XOR.

+Find it.

+(Your code from #3 should help.)